We use cookies (including Google cookies) to personalize ads and analyze traffic. By continuing to use our site, you accept our Privacy Policy.

 return 0

-# Return the height of the current node
+# Return the depth of the tree rooted at this node.

 ← Back to All Questions